 Before starting treatment, you should discuss the risks with your treatment team.

 Common side effects

 Most common side effects of radiotherapy are relatively mild and short-lived.
 Some are described below.

 Your skin may become red and sore in the area being treated a few days or weeks into a course of radiotherapy, or for up to a couple of weeks afterwards.

 Some people’s skin may peel (rather like sunburn).
 This usually heals within a couple of weeks.

 Your treatment team will advise about the best way of caring for your skin during treatment.
 If your skin becomes sore, you should try not to irritate it further.
+For example:

 You may feel tired both during and after radiotherapy.
-If you feel tired, make sure you give yourself time to rest and take naps if necessary.
+If you feel tired, make sure you give yourself time to rest, and take naps if necessary.

 Feeling sick (nausea)

 Most people aren't sick during radiotherapy.
 However, some people feel sick during, or for a short time after, their treatment.
 If you experience nausea, your doctor may be able to prescribe medication to help control it.